WeiChongDevelops/fulcrum/README.md

     2. Single-instance unique elements that don’t require the precision of raw CSS
 - With CSS used for everything else.
 - Although Tailwind CSS can be used in stylesheets, its entire utility is predicated on inline use, and so it was limited to this.

-## Docker

-Docker was used to containerise the application, providing a consistent and reproducible deployment environment.

-It allows for easy packaging and distribution of the application along with its dependencies, ensuring that the application runs smoothly across different systems.

-## Amazon Web Services (AWS)

-AWS was utilised for reliably hosting and deploying the Fulcrum application; EC2 in particular.

 # Contribution